 The famous dice game.
 You just roll dice and get points for your combinations.
 If you roll them on a tea towel it’s not that loud, so you can play even when kids are asleep.

 A classic game available in all kinds of versions!
 Play the double 9s (or even double 12s) for added challenge.
-I always loved Dominoes as a kid!
+I always loved Dominoes as a kid.
 And my mother, who hates competitive games, claims that Dominoes is the only one she can play without breaking out into a cold sweat.
-So it’s a good one when there’s an ultra-competitive spouse and a not-so-competitive spouse.
+So it’s a good two person game option when there’s an ultra-competitive spouse and a not-so-competitive spouse.
 This one doesn’t hurt as many feelings.

 They’re the old staples for a reason: they’re fun.
 That’s why they’ve lasted for generations!
 And it’s really easy to find sets with all three games in it.